rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint2/RSS-ECOMM-2_11.md

-### Integrate the registration form with a chosen authentication service (10 points)
+### Issue RSS-ECOMM-2_11: Integrate the registration form with a chosen authentication service (10 points)

 #### Description